 - 1939 – President of the American Society for Experimental Pathology; Honorary M.S. degree from Yale University

 - 1940 – Vice-president of the American Association for the Advancement of Science

-- 1941 – Honourary D.Sc degree from the University of Chicago
+- 1941 – Honorary D.Sc degree from the University of Chicago

-- 1950 – Honourary D.Sc degree from Washington University
+- 1950 – Honorary D.Sc degree from Washington University

 - 1958 – Scientific director of the Armed Forces Institute of Pathology